primo1851/primo1851/README.md

 - 👋 Hi, I’m @primo1851
 - 👀 I’m interested in OOP, Backend and Cyber security.
 - 🌱 I’m currently learning Java, JavaScript, TypeScript and C++
-- 💞️ I’m looking to collaborate on
 - 📫 How to reach me linkedin.com/in/luiza-primo-78714a209/ or primo6306@outlook.com

 <!---